ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 throughout the history of email.
 This field is the one used by end users to identify the source of the message, and so it has always been a prime target for abuse through such forgery and other means.

-Several points suggest that it is the most correct and safest thing to do in this context:

-*  Of all the identifiers that are part of the message itself, this is the only one required to be present.
+That said, of all the identifiers that are part of the message itself, this is the only one required to be present.
 A message without a single, properly formed RFC5322.From header field does not comply with [@!RFC5322], and handling such a message is outside of the scope of this specification.

-*  It seems the best choice of an identifier on which to focus, as most MUAs display some or all of the contents of that field in a manner strongly suggesting those data as reflective of the true originator of the message.

-*  Many high-profile email sources, such as email service providers, require that the sending agent has authenticated itself before email can be generated.
-Thus, for these mailboxes, the mechanism described in this document provides recipient end users with strong evidence that the message was indeed originated by the agent they associate with that mailbox, if the end user knows that these various protections have been provided.

-Since the sorts of mail typically protected by DMARC participants tend only to have single Authors, DMARC participants generally operate under a slightly restricted profile of RFC5322 with respect to the expected syntax of this field.
-See (#mail-receiver-actions) for details.

 ##  Authentication Mechanisms {#authentication-mechanisms}